dipterix/arm-rstudio-server/macos-arm.md

 Make sure the `PATH` environment is as clean as possible.
 For example, remove any path that contains conda, node.js, and homebrew.
 They will cause packages such `xml2` to fail.

+If you are inside of python virtual environment or conda environment, quit that environment first!
+Thanks for miniconda, I learnt a hard-lesson by letting it screw up everything in my first attempt.

-For example, my PATH is set as
+My `PATH` is set as

 ```sh
 PATH=/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin:/opt/X11/bin
 ```

 #### 4. Run `install-dependencies-osx`